Discrimination based on skin tone: East Asia

 The history of skin color discrimination in East Asia dates back to ancient times.
 In the ancient dynastic eras, being light-skinned implied wealth and nobility, because those privileged persons could stay indoors while servants had to labor outside.
 The old preference for light-skinned women in East Asia is quite different from Western culture, where women of tan and brown complexions are preferred.
 Bonnie Adrian writes that American culture makes white women feel inferior for having pale complexions and reddish features, and that she risked skin cancer and wrinkles trying to darken her pale skin.

-However, according to 21st-century research, the younger generation of women in China have recently asserted tan skin as the new female beauty ideal.
-According to Tai Wei Lim, Chinese women in the media now sport bronze complexions, and this is viewed as a reclamation of women's autonomy from the fading Chinese patriarchy.
+According to 21st-century research, the younger generation of women in China asserted tan skin as the new female beauty ideal.
+According to Tai Wei Lim, Chinese women in the media sport bronze complexions, and this is viewed as a reclamation of women's autonomy from the fading Chinese patriarchy.

 Japan

 Hiroshi Wagatsuma writes in Daedalus that Japanese culture has long associated skin color with other physical characteristics that signify degrees of spiritual refinement or degrees of primitiveness.
 In Japan, there is considerable discrimination and stigma against the skin color of white European women.
 Japanese women commonly state that white women's skin is too pale, or that it is rough, wrinkled, or has too many spots.